 Digital scanners with analog and trunking capabilities are the best, but these sit at the top end of the pricing spectrum.

 Before investing in a particular scanner or its accessories, make sure your local agencies are compatible with the scanner’s technology.
 Many medium to large municipalities still use analog or analog-based trunking systems, as digital upgrades are expensive.
-We recommend that you only invest in a digital police scanner if it also has analog/trunking capability or your local agencies have already switched to digital.
+You should only invest in a digital police scanner if it also has analog/trunking capability or your local agencies have already switched to digital.

 Since the passage of a federal communications law in 1934, almost all radio frequencies are considered public.
 (The exceptions are encrypted military channels and frequencies used for smartphone communication.)
 As such, agencies and individuals using radio-based communication devices have no expectation of privacy.

 Some scanners can receive wireless baby monitor transmissions, in-store employee communications, and other sensitive information.
-Nevertheless, owning and operating an unmodified police radio scanner is legal in the U.S. However, as we mentioned above, some states prohibit the use of a mobile scanner while driving.
+Nevertheless, owning and operating an unmodified police radio scanner is legal in the U.S. Some states prohibit the use of a mobile scanner while driving.
 Using scanner information to aid and abet a crime is also illegal.

 Because public agencies are fully aware that the public could be listening in, they sometimes use code language or other channels of communication to protect sensitive information.
 This is legal, and in fact, both dispatchers and responders are trained to maintain professionalism during all publicly accessible transmissions.
 Because of this, some first-time scanner owners are disappointed by the lack of drama behind most dispatch calls.